 Your doctor will prescribe the right amount for you.
 Do not use another person's nitroglycerin.

 Your doctor will advise you when to use your nitroglycerin.
 In general, quick-acting nitroglycerin is used:

 How do I use quick-acting nitroglycerin?

 Are there side effects or interactions with other drugs that I should be aware of?

-Do not take the erection-enhancing medicines sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis) if you are taking nitroglycerin.
+Do not take the erection-enhancing medicine sildenafil (Viagra), tadalafil (Cialis), or vardenafil (Levitra) if you are taking nitroglycerin.
 Combining nitroglycerin with any of these medicines can cause a life-threatening drop in blood pressure.
 If you develop chest pain and have taken one of these erection-enhancing medicines, be sure to tell your doctor so that you are not given nitroglycerin or another nitrate medicine.